 The time and price of completing a stepparent adoption will vary based on your family's circumstances.
-Your agency and or attorney can help you determine both the fees and length of time required.
+Your agency and/or attorney can help you determine both the fees and the length of time required.
 Here are some helpful hints from a private agency that include things you can do to help the process go smoothly:

 - Submit the paperwork that your agency needs to complete your investigation. - Have your home ready for the inspection.
-Your agency can advise you what this entails, but it generally includes things like safety checks and compliance with building codes. - Be patient-it can be frustrating to wait for background checks, references and court dates.
+Your agency can advise you on what this entails, but it typically includes tasks such as safety checks and compliance with building codes. - Be patient-it can be frustrating to wait for background checks, references, and court dates.